Asking open ended questions and listening deeply has a way of opening hearts and helping people discover more about themselves as they speak.

 - Are there things that you were once unhappy about, that you are now grateful for?

-- This has been a hard year for many people.
+- This has been a hard year for many people across the world.
 How can we honor that pain at the same time that we feel gratitude?

 - Sometimes we learn the most from life events we would never have chosen.
 Have you had any of those this year?
 What did you learn?